Research

 Ligand Development: Substituting boron for a carbon atom imparts a negative charge in the system due to boron being in group 13.
 Specifically, boratabenzene is an anionic variant of benzene and borolide is a dianionic analogue of cyclopentadienide.
 With the increased charge, the Coulombic attraction to electropositive metal centers is enhanced to make strong metal-ligand interactions.
 We are preparing metal complexes featuring these boracyclic ligands to understand the differences in bonding in comparison to their carbonaceous counterparts.

 Training of next generation scientists: Students and post doctoral researchers in the group will become experts in synthetic chemistry including air/moisture sensitive manipulations (glove box and Schlenk techniques).
-Students will be exposed to multinuclear NMR spectroscopy (1H, 11B, 13C, 31P), X-Ray Crystallography, Mass Spectrometry, as well as FT-IR, Fluorescence, and UV-Vis spectroscopy.
+Students will learn expertise in multinuclear NMR spectroscopy (1H, 11B, 13C, 31P), X-Ray Crystallography, Mass Spectrometry, as well as FT-IR, Fluorescence, and UV-Vis spectroscopy.
 Opportunities are available to learn DFT and electrochemical methods to analyze molecules.

 We are very grateful to the following agencies for funding our research: